Mustard oil

+Mustard oil refers to either the pressed oil of the mustard plant used for cooking or its pungent essential (or volatile) oil.

+Pressed mustard oil is used as cooking oil in many South Asian cuisines; however, sale is restricted in some North American and European countries due to high levels of erucic acid, though some varieties have lower erucic acid content.

-Mustard oil can mean either the pressed oil used for cooking or a pungent essential oil, also known as volatile oil, of the mustard plant.
-The essential oil results from grinding mustard seed, mixing the grounds with water, and isolating the resulting volatile oil by distillation.
+The essential oil is produced by grinding mustard seed, mixing the grounds with water, and isolating the resulting volatile oil by distillation.
 It can also be produced by dry distillation of the seed.
-Pressed mustard oil is used as cooking oil in many South Asian cusines; however, sale is restricted in some North American and European countries due to high levels of erucic acid.
-Variations of mustard seeds low in erucic acid have been cultivated at times.

 History

 Mustard oil was likely produced in the ancient Jewish town of Huqoq, in modern-day Israel.
 This is suggested by distinctive agricultural features found there, such as semi-circular wine vats with steep slopes and lower troughs.
 Scholars believe these structures, dating to Roman or Byzantine times, were used to crush mustard pods to make oil.
 Mustard production in Huqoq is also documented in the Jerusalem Talmud.